openresty/lua-resty-websocket/README.markdown

 * `max_payload_len`
 : Specifies the maximal length of payload allowed when sending and receiving WebSocket frames.
 * `send_unmasked`
 : Specifies whether to send out an unmasked WebSocket frames.
 When it is `true`, unmasked frames are always sent.
 Default to `false`.
+RFC 6455 requires, however, that the client MUST send masked frames to the server, so never set this option to `true` unless you know what you are doing.
 * `timeout`
 : Specifies the default network timeout threshold in milliseconds.
 You can change this setting later via the `set_timeout` method call.